Peatland ACTION Partnership Monitoring Strategy 2024-2030

 Project details and progress update

-Timescale: Complete.
+Timescale: ongoing.

 2022/23: We published guidance on a common standard for UAV deployment and data products to enable effective use.
 This will inform further use of UAVs for both the capture of promotional material and in support of monitoring.
 The guidance is not entirely prescriptive as an adaptive approach is necessary to meet individual project requirements.
 The guidance provides examples of UAV platforms and sensors, and software for planning and processing.

-2015/16: UAVs have been deployed at several Peatland ACTION restoration sites, including 21 sites using multi-spectral imagery (RGB and near-infrared) and two sites using LiDAR.
+2015/16: UAVs have been deployed at several Peatland ACTION restoration sites (Figure 2), including 21 sites using multi-spectral imagery (RGB and near-infrared) and two sites using LiDAR.
 The images were used in a variety of ways, two of which have potential as monitoring techniques.
 Firstly, semi-automated estimates of bare peat and Sphagnum cover could be used to track change over time on restoration sites.
 Although promising, more investment is needed, including ground-truthing data collection to improve accuracy.
 Secondly, digital terrain models, digital surface models and hill shade analysis can identify flow pathways over large areas.
 Flights before and after restoration could thus monitor change in water flow pathways.
 One way this could help is to identify areas that need extra work.

-Peatland ACTION input for 2024/25
+Peatland ACTION input for 2026/27

-Peatland ACTION vegetation sampling
+Completed Peatland ACTION monitoring.

 3 – Evaluate overall effect on peatland recovery.